Want to increase fertility naturally?

 The baby steps that we take to protect ourselves, make a big difference at the end of 1 year, 10 years, and 20 years.

-When you’re trying to get pregnant, parabens are definitely not your friend.
+If you’re trying to increase fertility naturally, parabens and chemicals are definitely not your friends.

 Make small changes daily – you don’t have to change everything over night, but baby steps will make a big difference.